MarcusMedeiros99/max7219/README.md

 # max7219
-Using a MAX7219 to display messages in 8x8 dot matrix
+Using a MAX7219 to display messages in 8x8 dot matrix with an Arduino UNO.

 The library LedControl must be installed.